Legacy Trail at Gateway Mesa

-VOC announced at their annual awards and appreciation dinner that the Legacy Trail at Gateway Mesa was selected again this year as one of their construction projects for 2020.
+VOC announced at their annual awards and appreciation dinner that the Legacy Trail at Gateway Mesa was selected again as one of their construction projects for 2020.
 The work in 2020 included the beginning of construction of a segment from the 2019 terminus to the eastern edge of the property where the new trail connects to the existing Chuck’s Loop Trail.
 Upon completion the trail will be approximately one mile.

 Construction of phase 2 will continue into 2021.
 Right now, this phase of the Legacy Trail dead-ends and does not loop back around to Chuck’s Loop Trail.
 Once complete, this phase will offer a second one-mile loop of Legacy Trail.
 While under construction (or until it is complete), this portion of Legacy Trail will not be open to the public.
 Hikers must remain on the existing one-mile loop of Legacy Trail.

 Due to topography and low-flow drainage along the proposed alignment, the trail construction will likely include bench cuts, timber or stone steps and several small crossings of narrow drainages.
 This new trail project has been identified in the Parks and Recreation 5-Year Capital Plan Budget (2018-2023).